 story began in January 2008 when I made the mistake of organizing our departure

-from Delphi University and Spirit Center about an hour later than usual.
+from Delphi University of Spiritual Studies about an hour later than usual.
 It translated into missing baggage loading

 for Tortola, British Virgin Islands by 20 minutes.
 As a